survos/survos-documentation-orig/modules/survey-types/stay_point_notes.rst

 ..
 This file was automatically generated from SCRIPT_NAME -- do not modify it except to change the relevant twig file!

-..  _desktop_field_type:
+..  _stay_point_notes_type:

-Desktop Field Tasks Surveys
+Map Notes Surveys
 =======================================
-Tasks Without In-person Visit
+Questions about an staypoint

 Basic Workflow
 -------------------------
-* Configure a Desktop Field Tasks Survey
+* Configure a Map Notes Survey
 * Design Survey Questions
 * Preview with Dummy Data
 * Activate